owencho/Stm8Assembler/README.md

 **Interrupt Management** instruction group.

 3. There is an CustomAssert test file which test the `TEST_ASSERT_EQUAL_MACHINECODE(expectedMcode,mcode)` function.
-This function compares the difference between the expected machine code and the generated machine code which returned by the **getInstruction** function. \
+This function compares the difference between the expected machine code and the generated machine code which returned by the **assembleInstruction** function. \
 This CustomAssert test file is disabled default during the test and it required to manually remove the x from this file name `test\xtest_CustomAssert.c` to conduct the test.

 4. For the instruction at Bit Operation and Conditional Bit Test Branch instruction group  which required #pos value .